-The PSU is to be mounted by a qualified installer, holding relevant permits and licenses (applicable and required for a given country) for 230V/AC in and low-voltage installations.
+The PSU is to be mounted by a qualified installer, holding relevant permits and licenses (applicable and required for a given country) for ~230 V in and low-voltage installations.

-As the power supply is designed for a continuous operation and is not equipped with a power-switch, therefore, an appropriate overload protection in the power supply circuit should be provided.
+As the power supply is designed for a continuous operation and is not equipped with a powerswitch, therefore, an appropriate overload protection in the power supply circuit should be provided.
 Moreover, the user should be informed how to disconnect the power supply unit from the mains supply (usually by assigning an appropriate fuse in the fuse box).
 The electrical system shall be made in accordance with applicable standards and regulations.
 The power supply should operate in a vertical position in order to provide free and convectional air flow through ventilating holes of the casing.

 As the PSU performs a periodic battery test, measuring the resistance of connections, special attention should be paid to the proper connection of the cables to the batteries.
 Installation cables should be firmly connected to the battery side terminals and to the power supply connector.
+If necessary, it is possible to permanently disconnect the battery from the power supply systems by removing the FBAT fuse.